Is your blog is carrying its weight as part of your fitness, nutrition and wellness marketing strategy? These tips will help you do it right:

 With that in mind, decide who will be responsible for creating posts for your health club or wellness center.
 Will it be you, or someone talented on your team, or will you hire someone?

-Bonus tip #1: Invite guest bloggers.
+Bonus tip #1: Invite like-minded guest bloggers if it makes sense within your larger marketing and business strategy.
 It spreads the work of writing, and helps increase your visibility to their email list and social followers.

-Bonus tip #2: If you hire someone, be choosy.
-I see a lot of folks hire ‘social media specialists’ (usually inexperienced and inexpensive recent college grads) to write their blog posts.
+Bonus tip #2: If you hire a contractor specifically to write blog posts, be choosy.
+We see a lot of folks hire ‘social media specialists’ (usually inexperienced and inexpensive recent college grads) to write their blog posts.
 And what they get are basically just rewrites of the same-old, same-old fitness and nutrition articles all over the Internet.

 Remember: your blog posts exist to showcase your special expertise.
 They serve a marketing purpose.
-Generic articles like those you’d find in Shape or Mens Health do nothing to promote your wellness business.
+Generic articles like those you’d find on mindbodygreen.com or Mens Health do nothing to promote your wellness business.
 In fact, they just make you sound like everyone else.

 4. Good enough is good enough

-I see far too many great blog posts get old, gray and grow whiskers because their authors keep polishing, and polishing, and never actually publish them.
+We’ve seen far too many great blog post ideas get old, gray and grow whiskers because their authors keep polishing, and polishing, and never actually publish them.
 Remember: you’re posting on a consistent basis, so you’ll get another bite of the apple in a matter of days.

 5. Be different